aho-opensource/homepage/docs/index.md

 * Increase our knowledge of open source
 * Contribute to open source

-Here you will find information and a curated set of tools and assets suitable for studies and works at AHO.
+Here you will find information and a curated set of tools and assets suitable for studies and work at AHO.

 ## Program pages

 <div class="grid cards" markdown>

 - [:material-home-city-outline: **Architecture**](programmes/architecture.md)